KieranReck/KieranReck.github.io/_pages/portfolio.md

     display: table;
     clear: both;
   }
+  /* Chose to remove the responsive layout because otherwise it stacks weirdly due to the pictures alternating sides
-  /* Responsive layout - makes the three columns stack on top of each other instead of next to each other */
+    Responsive layout - makes the three columns stack on top of each other instead of next to each other
   @media screen and (max-width: 600px) {
     .column-highlight {
       width: 100%;
       height: max-content;
     }
-  }
+  } */

 </style>
 </head>